gcallah/BookReviews/gerstle.md

 ruling the globe by force!

-"Suddenly, and for the first moment in the nations, petroleum age, Americans could not get enough gasoline."
+"Suddenly, and for the first moment in the nation's petroleum age, Americans could not get enough gasoline."
 (60)

 This is economic nonsense: there is no amount of some commodity that is